Marchino5791/Frontend-Mentor-Interactive-Rating/README.md

 ### Useful resources

-- [Exemple resource 1](https://www.youtube.com/watch?v=LC9LkDXkn6k) - This video helped me to activate one button at a time.
+- [Image Slider with Controls using HTML CSS & JavaScript by CodingNepal](https://www.youtube.com/watch?v=LC9LkDXkn6k) - This video helped me to activate one button at a time.
-- [Example resource 2](https://www.freecodecamp.org/learn/2022/responsive-web-design/learn-css-variables-by-building-a-city-skyline/step-1) - This exercise help me with flexbox, particularly how to center vertically a div.
+- [Learn CSS Variables by Building a City Skyline by freeCodeCamp](https://www.freecodecamp.org/learn/2022/responsive-web-design/learn-css-variables-by-building-a-city-skyline/step-1) - This exercise help me with flexbox, particularly how to center vertically a div.

 ## Author